Beatmania IIDX: History

 In 1997, Konami distributed its Games & Music Division's (G.M.D.)
 Beatmania in Japan as a DJ-themed arcade title, significantly influencing rhythm games.
 Its surprise success influenced the developer to rename itself Bemani, a portmanteau of "Beatmania", and the studio made several spinoffs following its release, including Pop'n Music and Dance Dance Revolution.
-Bemani initially conceived and developed Beatmania IIDX as a sequel to Beatmania, and Konami released it in Japan in 1999.
-The development team designed the game to simulate the experience of an actual DJ performing music at a real venue, and gave it a "club Visual Jockey feel."
-While its predecessor used five keys, IIDXs controller had seven of them.
-The controller was integrated into the game's Bemani Twinkle cabinet along with a large 40-inch widescreen monitor, massive speakers, and eight spotlights.

-The original IIDX gained a post-release reception from video game publications.
-Neil Foster, writing for the website Hardcore Gaming 101, stated that with the addition of a widescreen monitor, the upper keys were made easier to identify.
-He called the game "a rocky start" for the Beatmania IIDX series, since it had music from Beatmanias first two iterations (1st Mix and 2nd Mix) paired with new tracks and remixes.
-According to Foster, many players were initially not impressed with performing old songs on upgraded hardware, so they switched to Beatmania 4th Mix.
-Bryn Williams of GameSpy found IIDX to be harder than the original Beatmania, because songs that take advantage of its seven keys have more notes than those made for five keys.
-IGN's Chris Roper wrote that it was successful because of its distinctive and responsive controller.
-He opinioned that the controller was imperfectly designed, yet its implementation made the game a rare experience.
+Due to the success of Beatmania, Konami developed and released its sequel 2 years later in 1999.

-Bemani developed several updates to the game after its release.
-Konami decided to link Beatmania IIDX Club Version (later Substream) cabinets with Dance Dance Revolution 2ndMix machines for simultaneous play, leading to increased success.
+Bemani developed several updates to the game after its release, Including a crossover in Beatmania IIDX Club Version (later Substream) cabinets with Dance Dance Revolution 2ndMix machines for simultaneous play, leading to increased success & popularity.
 In late 1999, the publisher hired artist Goli to design graphics and characters for Beatmania IIDX 2nd Style.
 The next game in the IIDX series, 3rd Style, featured a new aesthetic and was ported to the PlayStation 2.
 In 2002, 8th Style was released after the discontinuation of the original five-key Beatmania.
 Foster said the updates popularized the game to the point that it overshadowed Beatmania, and IIDX earned more new songs and became known for being very difficult.
-A sequel with a five-key controller, Beatmania III, was released in 2000.
+A sequel with a five-key controller, Beatmania III, was released in 2000 but did not see similar success.
+Beatmania IIDX still receives yearly arcade updates which feature new songs, new theming and new events.